 Trust is earned, it is not just given.
 Yet, that’s exactly what you must do when you hire a divorce attorney.
-You will be entrusting that lawyer to convince the Court that your spouse should comply with all of your decisions about when you see your children, how everything you have acquired up to this point in your life should be divided, and how much you will either pay or receive in support, and for how long.
-In essence, you will be hiring a complete stranger to resolve the most important problems in your life.
+You will be entrusting that lawyer to convince the Judge that your spouse will have to comply with all of your decisions about when you see your children, how everything you have acquired up to this point in your life should be divided, and how much you will either pay or receive in support, and for how long.
+In essence, you will be hiring a complete stranger to resolve the most important issues in your life.

 You will also be paying that stranger a lot of money.
-Divorce is a very expensive process if you want it done correctly because of how much is at stake.
-It takes a lot of time to make sure that all of the facts in your case are gathered, evaluated, and all of the issues arising from those facts are thoroughly researched, that those issues are accurately set forth in the paperwork filed with the Court, and that the case is convincingly presented.
-That large amount of time ends up being costly since attorneys charge by the hour.
+Divorce is a very expensive process if you want it done correctly.
+It takes a lot of time to make sure that all of the facts in your case are gathered, evaluated, and all of the issues arising from those facts are thoroughly researched, accurately set forth in the paperwork filed with the Court, and that the case is convincingly presented.
+That large amount of time ends up being very costly since attorneys charge by the hour.

 And even if you were willing to give your spouse what they wanted, it would never be enough.
-Trust was the first thing to go out the window once you filed your divorce and your spouse finally realized they were actually going to lose you.
-In their mind, you must be hiding something or not telling them the truth since you were willing to let them have what they wanted.
+Trust was the first thing to go out the window once you file your divorce and your spouse finally realizes that they are actually going to lose you.
+In their mind, you must be hiding something or not telling them the truth since you are willing to let them have what they want.
 Second, decisions in a divorce are rarely made using common sense due to the level of emotion involved.
 Hurt, anger, and the like override intelligent decision-making.

 If you want to avoid a lot of the trauma and expensive mistakes that almost everyone makes in a divorce, you need to hire a very competent attorney to help you, not just a decent one.
 Put a lot of effort into choosing your lawyer.
 And once you do select one, listen carefully to what they have to say, make sure you understand what they recommend, and follow their advice closely.
 No matter what, take the process seriously.
 Don’t put yourself into a position where you allow your emotions to make your decisions and seriously prejudice yourself.
 You will regret bad decision-making during your divorce long after the case is done.